 There are free templates, or themes as WordPress calls them, available but some “premium themes” can be had for the cost of a dinner out.
 As an example, $39 a year will buy you access to all the Elegant themes, along with technical support and a user forum to help you set up.
 I love these themes and subscribed a while ago, hoping to redesign my writing portfolio with one.
 If I were selling my own jewelry, I might consider using the Elegant eStore theme:

 Hire a pro.
 If you want a simple online portfolio, you can probably find someone to put it together for you for between $700 and $2,000.
-Having Save on Cities designed cost me a minimum because my designer was tweaking a preexisting theme.
+Having my other site designed cost me a minimum because my designer was tweaking a preexisting theme.
 A full-fledged ecommerce site design can get a lot more expensive, depending on your requirements and the designer’s experience.
 An ecommerce site by boutique web designer Lisa Bacon of Moxie Pear costs between $500 and $1,300, for example, but she will create a basic informational site for $500.
 For $115, Moxie Pear will set up a shop for you on Etsy, designing an avatar, header, and reserved listing image.

 Want to test the web design waters?
 Try placing a request on oDesk or Elance.
 I’ve posted requests for virtual assistance on Elance and know jewelry designers who swear by oDesk.
 It doesn’t cost anything to invite bids and proposals and it will give you an idea of the available options and price range.
 (Web design is something that can done electronically – you don’t need to meet in person, although I found it helpful to brainstorm over the phone.)